-5.7 The number of VAT registered businesses is also monitored and can give a general picture of the health of the economy.
-The table below shows figures from 2007 and it has not been possible to gain an update.
+5.8 The number of VAT registered businesses is also monitored and can give a general picture of the health of the economy.
+The table below shows figures from 2007, however it has not been possible to get an update since then.